spryker/spryker-shop-core/Bundles/ShopUi/src/SprykerShop/Yves/ShopUi/Theme/default/components/molecules/toggler-hash/README.md

 # toggler-hash (molecule)

-Initiates functionality to add/remove class to some array of DOM-elements if browser address input field consisit or donesn't consisit same hash as in component.
+Initiates functionality to add/remove class to/from some array of DOM-elements if browser address input field consist or doesn't consist same hash as in component.

 ## Code sample